senseexcel/senseexcel/README.md

 ![Import Pivot Table](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Table-Property-Panel-Import-Pivot-Table.png)

-Sense Excel allows you to utilze multiple Row objects but is limited to a single Column object.
-You can not define a Pivot Table or import a Pivot Table Object with more than one Column.
+Sense Excel Pivot Table definitions require use of one Measure object and allows the use of multiple Row objects.
+There is a limit of a single Column object.

+If you require a Pivot Table utilizing multiple Column objects, you can import a regular Sense Excel Table and utilize the native Excel Pivot Table functionality.

 ![Pivot Table](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Table-Property-Panel-Pivot-Table.png)